TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 * `/config reset <namespace>.<key>` - Resets a config value to defaults.
 * `/config list` - Lists all currently set configs.

-### Authors-Manual
+### Author's Manual
 Provides a command that allows you to manipulate the programmatic Author's Note.
+The name is a contraction for "Author is Manual".

 This exists because at some point, the field in the "Pin" menu stopped working, so I needed a workaround.
 It's also useful for debugging `$Direction` entries, from time-to-time.